WorldHealthOrganization/Excess_mortality_COVID19/README.md

 IMPORTANT: The INLA package should be installed as the testing (not stable) branch version 22.05.03, with instructions available at: https://www.r-inla.org/download-install.

 ## Directories
 * **Expected/** contains R scripts for predicting expected mortality estimates for each year and age/sex categories over 2020-2022, on the basis of pre-pandemic 2000-2019 estimated death counts from *WHO Global Health Estimates*.
-Please refer to the Section 4 of the Methods document for more details.
 * **Observed/** contains R scripts for predicting observed mortality estimates for countries with and without reported data for each year and age/sex categories over 2020-2022.
 Please refer to the Section 5 of the Methods document for more details.
 * **Excess/** contains R scripts for calculating the final excess mortality estimates.
-Please refer to the Section 2 of the Methods document for more details.

 ## Workflow